 For each reportable segment, an analysis of the income and expenditure for that segment (ie a subjective analysis) is presented, to include those items of income and expenditure that are reported as part of internal management reporting.
-This analysis may include items that do not form part of the Comprehensive Income and Expenditure Statement (for example, that statutory provision for the repayment of debt) and exclude items that do form part of the Comprehensive Income and Expenditure Statement (for example, depreciation).
+This analysis may include items that do not form part of the Comprehensive Income and Expenditure Statement (for example, that statutory provision for the repayment of debt) and exclude items that do form part of the Comprehensive Income and Expenditure Statement (for example, that statutory normal management (for example, depreciation).